botter-nidnul/botter-nidnul.github.io/Urbit_on_Android_Termux.md

 ---
 title: Urbit on Android (Termux)
-description: A guide to (hopefully) getting Urbit running on your Android device
+description: A guide to getting Urbit running on your Android device
 ---

 ↰ [Return to Index](index.md)

-### A guide to (hopefully) getting Urbit running on your Android device.
+### A guide to getting Urbit running on your Android device.

-There are two ways to run Urbit on Android: Inside of PRoot and outside of PRoot.

-The PRoot method will (with a little luck) allow you to run Urbit on a stock Android device, although at a slight speed penalty.

-If you're running a custom kernel or custom ROM on your device it's likely [seccomp](https://en.wikipedia.org/wiki/Seccomp) has been disabled and you can run Urbit outside of PRoot.
-(To check the status of seccomp run `grep Seccomp /proc/self/status` in Termux.
-If seccomp is disabled this command will return either 0 or a blank line)

-(It's also possible to get around seccomp on a rooted device running a stock kernel by launching Urbit as root.
-It's probably best not to do this, except *maybe* for a fake ~zod development ship.
-If you want to know how to run commands as root inside Termux you can look it up yourself.)

-In my experience not using PRoot speeds up Urbit by about 7%, but with the poor single threaded performance of ARM chips you may find that actually makes a difference to your Urbit experience.

-Both sets of these Termux Urbit binaries have been modified to run better on Android by altering the [LMDB build flags](https://github.com/botter-nidnul/urbit/commit/58ab2fbef177d8de9da10f8f8e407c6e3bc45295).
-The non-PRoot binaries have been further altered to know [where to find the tmp directory and resolv.conf file](https://github.com/botter-nidnul/urbit/commit/8ff6bc672d3975bb9ab1b1c2ec785d8273f81b75) inside the normal Termux environment.
+Running Urbit on Android requires Termux, and using PRoot to get around Android security "features".

 Your Android device will need to have at least a linux kernel version of 3.17 because of [libent](https://github.com/urbit/libent).

-Android versions earlier than 8 (Oreo) do not have seccomp but may not have a kernel version high enough to run Urbit.
+These Termux Urbit binaries have been modified to run on Android by altering the [LMDB build flags](https://github.com/botter-nidnul/urbit/commit/58ab2fbef177d8de9da10f8f8e407c6e3bc45295).

 ### Step One: Install Termux